WAR AND PEACE (WITH EMBEDS)

 The following link points to the "Foreign Aid" page of this website.
 The "Foreign Aid" page offers a more complete view of donor countries, recipient countries, and bilateral foreign aid.

 An overriding theme of USA Middle Eastern policy has been the protection and preservation of Israel, which is a good thing.
 That Israel should be preserved as a homeland for people of Jewish descent should be viewed as something laudable.
 But, what about the protection and preservation of the Palestinians?
-What about a homeland for people of Palestinians descent?
+What about a homeland for people of Palestinian descent?
 It was Ruth Bader Ginsburg who said, "All I ask of our brethren is that they take their feet off our necks," which certainly must be the sentiment shared by most Palestinians towards Israel.

 Much is made of the right of the Jewish people to exist or live in peace and freedom in Israel, which I wholeheartedly support.
-But, what about the right of the Palestinian people to exist or live in peace and freedom in their own independent, sovereign state, which I also wholeheartedly support?
+But, what about the right of the Palestinian people to exist or live in peace and freedom in their own independent, sovereign nation, which I also wholeheartedly support?
 Must these two foreign policy goals of protecting and preserving both the Jewish people and the Palestinian people be mutually exclusive?
 Must one people be protected at the peril of the other one?
 Humans must learn to live together and share the Earth's resources and bounty.

 Generally speaking, USA Middle East policy has tended to be more closely aligned to or in sync with Israel's definition of Israel's national security interests rather than the USA's definition of the USA's long-term strategic interests.
 Is it in the USA's long-term strategic interest to be at peace with the nations in the Middle East rather than at war?
 Is it in Israel's long-term strategic interest to be at peace with the Palestinians instead of perpetually humiliating them in battle?
 Must generation after generation of children be exposed to this adult lunacy?
 Must adults always keep a bunch of mess stirred up and brewing?
 Why can't adults simply enjoy their brief tenure on Earth without endlessly bickering with, fighting with, warring with, and killing one another?